romeorizzi/corsi_shells/DODM/2024-05-14/outline.typ

 We have observed how totally unimodular matrices lead to integer polytopes/polyhedra.

-We have shown that node-edge adjacency matrices of bipartite graphs are fully unimodular.
+We have shown that node-edge adjacency matrices of bipartite graphs are totally unimodular.